 - 7.2.1 Many of the transport improvements reduce the wider environmental impact compared to car use, and so might cause minor reductions in matters such as air pollution, although at a distance from European sites.
-The A140 Long Stratton bypass is around 3.5km from the nearest European site, and is at sufficient distance that there would be no impacts. - 7.2.2 Norwich Western Link Road, which would join the A1270 to the A47, includes a viaduct crossing over the River Wensum SAC56.
+The A140 Long Stratton bypass is around 3.5km from the nearest European site, and is at sufficient distance that there would be no impacts. - 7.2.2 Norwich Western Link Road, which would join the A1270 to the A47, includes a viaduct crossing over the River Wensum SAC.
 There is potential for the river crossing to cause harm to the SAC but it could also provide a Neutral impact depending on siting, design, and construction standards.
-The Norwich Western Link road is a Norfolk County Council project not controlled by or reliant on the GNLP, but GNLP needs to recognise progress of the scheme.
-Other road and rail improvements also are promoted and regulated by other bodies and are not controlled by or reliant on the Greater Norwich Local Plan. - 7.2.3 It is recommended that to reflect this an additional paragraph is added to section 5 of Policy 4.
+The Norwich Western Link road is a Norfolk County Council project not controlled by or reliant on the GNLP, but GNLP recognises progress of the scheme.
+Other road and rail improvements also are promoted and regulated by other bodies and are not controlled by or reliant on the Greater Norwich Local Plan. - 7.2.3 Improvements to waste water infrastructure, in particular at Whitlingham water recycling centre and the Yare Valley sewer, are intended to protect the integrity of designated sites.
+These improvements contribute to securing the mitigation for Policy 1 'The Growth Strategy' and therefore can be considered to be connected with or necessary for the management of European sites. - 7.2.4 There are no pathways which might have an adverse affect on European sites, for energy infrastructure improvements (electricity substations), school capacity or healthcare infrastructure, as no sites are allocated for these facilities on or near any European site.
+There would similarly be no impact pathways for on-site or off-site local services. - 7.2.5 It is ascertained that this policy will have no adverse affect upon the integrity of any European site.